Ferrari F2008

-The Ferrari F2008 is a Formula One motor racing car that was constructed by Scuderia Ferrari Marlboro to compete in the 2008 Formula One World Championship.
+The Ferrari F2008 is a Formula One motor racing car that was constructed by Scuderia Ferrari to compete in the 2008 Formula One World Championship.
 The car was driven by 2007 World Champion Kimi Räikkönen and Felipe Massa, who both remained with the team for a second and third season, respectively.

-As of the 2022 season, the F2008 remains the most recent Ferrari Formula 1 car to win the World Constructors' Championship.
+As of the 2024 season, the F2008 remains the most recent Ferrari Formula 1 car to win the World Constructors' Championship.

 Design

 The chassis was designed by Aldo Costa, Simone Resta, Tiziano Battistini, Marco Fainello, John Iley and Marco de Luca with Mario Almondo playing a vital role in leading the production of the car as the team's Executive Technical Director and with Gilles Simon in charge of the engine and electronics division assisted by David Salters (engine design and development) and Mattia Binotto (engine operations).

 It features a new standard Electronic Control Unit (ECU), which is the electronic system that controls all the cars, produced by McLaren Electronic Systems.
 This was included to comply with the new regulations.
-The ECU also removes most of the driver aids used in previous seasons, including traction control, engine braking, and electronically-assisted starting system.
+The ECU also removes most of the driver aids used in previous seasons, including traction control, engine braking, and electronically assisted starting system.
 It also makes the management of the differential, engine, and gear changes easier.

 The car also weighs more than last season's F2007 chassis due to rule changes which include the gearbox which has to be used for four consecutive races, higher side protection around the driver's helmet, etc.